Sometimes it’s hard to get a handle on how well your organization is doing in fundraising.

 OR is your team running ragged, with too many priorities, not reaching your fundraising goals . . . or your potential?

-So let’s check out how well YOU are doing.
-How healthy is YOUR organization’s fundraising?
+So let’s check out how well you are doing.
+How healthy is your organization’s fundraising?

-Can you nail these 10 Critical Factors for YOUR organization?
+Can you nail these 10 Critical Factors for your organization?

-Download the Fundraising Scorecard here, and use it as a way to generate thoughtful, unemotional conversations about your organization’s fundraising program.
+Use these questions as a way to generate thoughtful, unemotional conversations about your organization’s fundraising program.

 Pull in your leaders and talk about what’s working well , . . and what’s working not so well.
 And how you can all work together to make it better.

 Wouldn’t it be wonderful if your organization could pull off organized, targeted, planned, high-quality fundraising programs that max out your revenue potential?
-YES!

 Here’s a path to get there.
-Here are the questions that the Fundraising Scorecard asks:

 1. We’re meeting our fundraising goals.

 Here’s where you start.
 If you are not meeting your goals, then something is off.